Click, Clack, Moo: Reception

 Click, Clack, Moo: Cows That Type is a 2001 Caldecott Honor book.
 Based on a 2007 online poll, the National Education Association included it on a list of "Teachers' Top 100 Books for Children", and it was listed as one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.

 Adaptations

 In 2001, Weston Woods Studios adapted the book to an animated movie narrated by Randy Travis and animation by MaGik Studios.

+The PBS series Between the Lions featured the book in the episode "Clickety-Clack, Clickety-Clack!"

 There have been two animated Christmas specials based on the book series, namely Click, Clack, Ho!
 Ho!
 Ho!
 (November 2016) and Click, Clack, Moo: Christmas at the Farm (November 28, 2017).

 Click Clack Moosic, a series of musical story time events with music by Phil Popham, was commissioned by the West Michigan Symphony Orchestra in 2014.

 A Click, Clack, Moo musical was created by Billy Aronson, Kevin Del Aguila, and Brad Alexander for TheatreWorksUSA.